yijing-sie/Calculator/README.md

 There are 4 features in this calculator:

-1) Print out intermediate steps to textfield, i.e., buttons clicked,
+1) Print out intermediate steps to textfield, i.e., buttons clicked
+2) Allow user to press keys on keyboard
-2) Allow longer sequence of operations (e.g., a + b * c / d)
+3) Allow longer sequence of operations (e.g., a + b * c / d)
-3) Support continuous inputs from users to perform additional operations on the recent result.
+4) Support continuous inputs from users to perform additional operations on the recent result
+5) Support Big number calculation and display the result in scientific notation (e.g., 10E11)
-4) Handle divide-by-zero exception and infinity
+6) Handle divide-by-zero exception and infinity correctly